bashup/doco/doco.md

 ### Project-Level Configuration

 Project configuration is loaded into the `DOCO_CONFIG` var as JSON text.
 This may be done by reading it from `docker-compose.yml` or from the data and jq code embedded in a `*.doco.md` file.
 If the project file is a `.doco` file, it's sourced and any jq filters in it are applied to the `docker-compose.yml`.
+However the configuration is loaded, aliases are created for any services that don't already have them.

 ```shell
 loco_loadproject() {